valentinoamato/Random-bot/README.md

 >Flips a coin.

 >## /spin (number)
-> Spins a roulette with the given amount of numbers .
+> Spins a roulette with the given amount of numbers.

 >## /tf
 >Shows four random spanish cards to play a game called twenty four.